merklefruit/SaaS4Devs/README.md

 # 🗺 Roadmap

 - Add Slack groups of prolific SaaS communities
-- Add a Twitter List of micro-SaaS founders
+- Add a Twitter List of micro-SaaS founders & makers
-- Add Launch section
+- Update Launch section
 - Add What's Next section
 - Add a brief description to every book to motivate why I've chosen it
-- Add list of best newsletters to follow
+- Add list of the best SaaS Newsletters

 ---